Argonne’s entrepreneurship program boosts innovative startups

-CU Boulder astrophysicists use Argonne supercomputer to study turbulent plasmas
+CU Boulder astrophysicists use Argonne supercomputing to study turbulent plasmas

 Plasma — one of the four fundamental states of matter — is typically generated on Earth by such phenomena as lightning and electric sparks, and its dynamical processes play a significant role in many environments, from Earth to the sun and beyond.
 Until recently, scientists could only make inferences about many processes that occur in turbulent plasmas throughout the universe.
-However, astrophysicist Dmitri Uzdensky (University of Colorado Boulder), Vladimir Zhdankin, Gregory Werner and Mitchell Begelman are leveraging the power of supercomputers at the U.S. Department of Energy’s Argonne National Laboratory to create detailed simulations of turbulent plasmas.
+However, a team of astrophysicists from the University of Colorado and Princeton University is leveraging the power of Argonne’s supercomputers to create detailed simulations of turbulent plasmas.

-Their results signal a pivotal discovery and promise to lead to further advances in the understanding of fundamental plasma physics processes, with important implications for modern high-energy astrophysics.
+Their results signal a pivotal discovery and promise to lead to further advances in understanding fundamental plasma physics processes, with important implications for modern high-energy astrophysics.

 Argonne team uses digital tools to ‘map’ Southwestern history

 Using Geographic Information Systems analysis, a team of Argonne archaeologists and environmental scientists completed a multifaceted study of the San Luis Valley-Taos Plateau area of southern Colorado and northern New Mexico for the Bureau of Land Management (BLM).
 Argonne’s charge was to determine which public lands within that area would be technically and environmentally suitable for solar energy development.

 Researchers aggregated their data through grids of one square kilometer for an area of 9,786 square miles.
 The grids contain data on sites and landmarks that are archaeologically, historically, culturally and scenically important, and the potential threats to and opportunities for their future.